Converting a Citrix ADC MPX 24100 and 24150 appliance to a Citrix ADC SDX 24100 and 24150 appliance

 The orientation of the SSD is important.
 When you insert the drive, make sure that the Citrix product label is at the top.

 Insert a second Citrix certified SSD, which matches the capacity of the SSD in slot #1, in slot # 2.
-Insert additional blank Citrix certified SSDs in slots #3 and #4.
+Insert more blank Citrix certified SSDs in slots #3 and #4.

-Note that mixing and matching of old and new SSDs is not supported.
-SSDs in slot #1 and slot # 2, which constitute the first RAID pair (local storage), must be of same size and type.
-Similarly, SSDs in slot # 3 and slot #4, which constitute the second RAID pair (VPX storage), must be of same size and type.
-Do not use any other drives that are not part of the provided conversion kit.
+Mixing and matching of old and new SSDs is not supported.
+SSDs in slot #1 and slot # 2, which constitute the first RAID pair (local storage), must be of the same size and type.
+Similarly, SSDs in slot # 3 and slot #4, which constitute the second RAID pair (VPX storage), must be of the same size and type.
+Only use drives that are part of the provided conversion kit.

 - Disconnect all network cables from the data ports and the management ports.

 - Start the Citrix ADC appliance.
 For instructions, see “Switching on the Appliance” in Installing the Hardware.
 The conversion process can run for approximately 30 minutes, during which you must not power cycle the appliance.
 The entire conversion process might not be visible on the console and might appear to be unresponsive.
-The conversion process updates the BIOS, installs the XenServer hypervisor and the Management Service Operating system, and copies the Citrix ADC VPX image to the SSD for instance provisioning, and forms the Raid1 pair.
+The conversion process updates the BIOS, installs the Citrix Hypervisor and the Management Service.
+It also copies the Citrix ADC VPX image to the SSD for instance provisioning, and forms the Raid1 pair.